briancroxall/borderwaters/README.md

 As mentioned above, the bulk of our data came from JSTOR; Duke UP provided additional data for _American Literature_.
 Since these two datasets were provided to us directly, no work was necessary.

 ### third-pass-articles
-This folder collects the scripts related to Step 3 of the data (collecting data from the 2010s for years not provided by either JSTOR or Duke UP).
+This folder collects the scripts related to [Step 3](https://github.com/briancroxall/borderwaters#data) of the data (collecting data from the 2010s for years not provided by either JSTOR or Duke UP).
 This work was begun in August 2019 and completed in December 2019, once the final issue of the decade was published for each journal.

 Steps
 1. Collect data
   - articles from amerlite were downloaded by hand as HTML
-  - articles from amerquar were downloaded using the sequence of Jeremy-Browne-authored scripts in the `amerquar` folder
+  - articles from amerquar were downloaded using the sequence of Jeremy Browne-authored scripts in the `amerquar` folder
-  - articles from jamericanhistory were downloaded using the sequence of Jeremy-Browne-authored  scripts in the `jamericanhistory` folder
+  - articles from jamericanhistory were downloaded using the sequence of Jeremy Browne-authored  scripts in the `jamericanhistory` folder
 2. Extract text data
   - use [Name Mangler](https://manytricks.com/namemangler/) to reformat names of the `HTML` files to match the structure used throughout the project (`journal_year_vol_iss_fpage-lpage_id`)
   - use `extract-amerlite.py`, `extract-amerquar.py`, and `extract-jamericanhistory.py` to extract the article from the `HTML` file and save it to a `txt` format.
 3. Combine articles
-  - Copy new text files from this step with the other text data previously obtained.
+  - Copy new text files from this step to the folders with the other text data previously obtained.

 ## 2clean_data